Memorial (society): Media

 Memorial has funded or helped to produce various publications and films related to human rights.
 This included the documentary The Crying Sun (2007), which focused on the village of Zumsoy in Chechnya, and the struggle of its citizens to preserve their cultural identity in the face of military raids and enforced disappearances by the Russian army and 'guerilla' fighters.
 The 25-minute film was produced in collaboration with WITNESS.

 International Memorial outside Russia

 International Memorial has branches in several European countries.

 Memorial Germany was founded in 1993 in Berlin to support the organization in Russia.
 Over time it has become an independent human rights organization based in Germany.
 Memorial Italia has been operating since 2004.
 Memorial Belgium was founded in 2007.

 Later, branches of the International Memorial were also set up in the Czech Republic (2016) and most recently a French branch came into existence in April 2020.

 In eastern and southern Ukraine, as noted earlier (§), Memorial organisations set up during the late Soviet period have remained affiliated with the Russian network.
 A noted centre for work both on historical materials and current human rights concerns is the Kharkiv Human Rights Protection Group, an affiliate organisation since February 1989, which today runs the "Human Rights in Ukraine" portal.

+During the Russian invasion of Ukraine, Memorial, in addition to the fate of victims of political repression in modern Russia, also studies the fates of Ukrainian prisoners of war.